trbKnl/Pyodide-Javascript-Filehandeling/README.md

 # Minimal Pyodide testing code

 Code for experimenting how a objects from javascript can be passed to Pyodide.
 The idea is is that files from DDP will be very diverse, and won't only be zipfiles.
-Therefore, any object and multiple objects need to be passed to Pyodide.
+Therefore, any object/multiple objects need to be able to be passed to Pyodide.

 The idea is the following: